 The Pre-Award Research Administrator is responsible for preparing, reviewing and coordinating proposals for support of research, training, and other sponsored activities at the University of Chicago.Â External funding to the University that is managed by University Research Administration includes all submissions involving federal grants, cooperative agreements and contracts; all submissions to domestic and foreign non-profit entities; all submission to corporate sponsors (for-profit sponsors), State of Illinois, and City of Chicago agreements; and all submissions for federal flow-through subawards to the University that are passed through from all other sponsors.
-The position requires direct contact with professional staff at the federal government, with non-federal sponsors, corporate sponsors, with other institutions, and with faculty and administrative staff at the University.Â
+The position requires direct contact with professional staff at the federal government, non-federal sponsors, corporate sponsors, other institutions, and faculty and administrative staff at the University.Â

 2) Provide review and approval of all proposal submissions prepared by departmental and unit personnel and routed through the AURA system for institutional approval.Â

 3) As assigned or requested, prepare the full administrative portions of a proposal for designated departments and units that require or request professional assistance in the development of a proposal application.Â

 4) Provide additional support for large, complex proposals to any department or unit to increase consistency and expertise in the application process.

 5) Pre-award proposal review for assigned campus units; review applications to ensure compliance with agency and institutional guidelines, regulations and policies.Â